 3. Turn the bib right side out and smooth it out with your fingers.
 You might need to use a chopstick to push the tail ends all the way out.
 If you used regular fabric you can go ahead and press it flat.
 Tuck in the raw edges along the bottom and topstitch all the way around the bib.

-Here’s a quick run-down on how this works…
+Here’s a quick run-down on how assembling the free bib pattern works…